kleamertiri/100Days-of-Python/README.md

 ## Two main rules:
 1- Code minimum an hour every day for the next 100 days.

-2- Show your progress every day.
+2- Show your progress every day on social media.

 ### :arrow_forward:`Day 1` - Working with Variables in Python to Manage Data
 #### Exercise 1